Starling Bank: Rebrand

 In September 2025, Starling Bank announced a major visual and strategic refresh, introducing a new logo, colour palette, card designs, and shifting its public identity from “Starling Bank” to simply “Starling”.
 Along with the rebrand, Starling Bank has introduced AI‑driven tools such as Spending Intelligence and image‑generation for Spaces in app.

+2026 restructuring

+In July 2026, Starling Bank announced a restructuring of its banking and technology operations that would result in the loss of approximately 130 jobs.
+This followed the loss of 150 jobs earlier in the year when the bank shuttered its London-based customer support operations.
+The bank said the reorganisation was intended to simplify operations, eliminate duplicate roles, increase the use of artificial intelligence, and improve collaboration to accelerate product development.
+According to the company, the changes followed the completion of several major internal projects.

+The restructuring was announced after Starling reported a 6% decline in annual revenue to £887 million and a 3% fall in pre-tax profit to £217 million for the year ending March 2026.
+The bank attributed the weaker financial performance in part to continued investment in Engine, its banking software platform, and lower interest income following reductions in Bank of England base rates.

+Starling also reaffirmed its strategy of expanding Engine internationally, particularly in North America, where it planned to market the platform to mid-sized banks and credit unions.
+Chief executive Raman Bhatia said that expanding the software business internationally would be less capital-intensive than growing a regulated consumer banking business overseas.

 Locations

 Starling does not have physical branches.
 The company has offices in London, Cardiff, Southampton and Manchester.
 For customers who want to deposit cash into their accounts, it has partnered with the Post Office to offer services in branches and other designated locations across the UK.

 Cards

 A debit card issued by Starling Bank.

 Starling Bank offers a contactless Debit Mastercard.
 As of September 2019, Starling cards were not part of the LINK network.

 Starling changed the design of its cards in July 2018, to a vertical card design coloured teal and navy.
 In March 2021, Starling announced their new and replacement debit cards would be made from 75% of recycled rigid PVC plastic.

 In addition to physical cards, Starling Bank also offers its customers the ability to create multiple virtual cards within the app.
 These virtual cards can be used for online purchases and can be set up.
 Customers can also set limits, block and unblock their virtual cards for security and control.
 The ability to create multiple virtual cards allows customers to easily separate their spending into different categories, such as entertainment, groceries, or travel, making it easier to track spending.